© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Deserted village of Abbotstone is a scheduled monument protected by Historic England under reference 1001866.
 View the official record →

-Deserted village of Abbotstone is a medieval settlement site in Hampshire that was abandoned during the post-medieval period.
+Deserted village of Abbotstone is a medieval settlement site located in Hampshire that was abandoned during or after the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001866.

 Deserted village of Abbotstone is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001866.